 Can sort codes and account numbers be used for international transfers?

-Save money and time with Airwallex
+Manage money globally with Airwallex

 Airwallex is a global business account designed for companies that operate across borders.
-We make it easier and cheaper to accept international payments by allowing you to open 11+ foreign currency accounts in a tap, with no monthly account fees.
+We make it easier and cheaper to accept international payments, by allowing you to open 11+ foreign currency accounts in a tap, with no monthly account fees.

 Airwallex offers bank-beating exchange rates and zero international transaction fees, giving you a chance to cut the cost of international money transfers and payment acceptance.